Baglecake/Local-DDx/README.md

 -> **v7.4:** Production version - Eager: "false"; v7.4 architecture with flexible parsing methods for various output formats.
 This version supports quantized models.
 Compatable with full vllm library.

-**VERSIONS 7.2 and 7.3 both support various models which can loaded in the config.yaml.
+**VERSIONS 7.2 onwards support interchangeable models from the vllm libray which are loaded in the config.yaml.

 **KNOWN COMPATABLE MODELS:**